+- Anesthesia Machine.
 No pet owner ever wants their beloved animals to feel pain.
 With that in mind, it’s wise to make sure that an anesthesia machine is on the top of your equipment list.
 While you might specialize in small animals, there is still the need for proper anesthesia dosage.
 Since animals are smaller than humans, the need for exact anesthesia dosing is essential.
 These machines help to automate what otherwise be an intensive and somewhat stressful process.

+- Cauterizing Machine.
 Many veterinary offices perform various surgeries.
 Considering that, one of the most important pieces of equipment you can have in your office is a cauterizing machine.
 These machines help to quickly seal wounds which help to stop blood loss, an important aspect of any successful surgery.
 You’ll find that there are many types of these machines available.
 Many veterinarians prefer cauterizing machines that have various tips, allowing them to effectively treat wounds of various sizes.

+- Digital Radiology Machines.
 Otherwise known as x ray systems, these are essential veterinary laboratory supplies.
 This system can detect many diseases including the presence of heartworm.
 Statistics show that one million dogs are estimated to test positive for heartworm during any given year.
 In addition to heartworm test kits, x ray systems work well to help detect and prevent damage caused by this disease.

+- Ultrasound Equipment.
 Pet owners are going to bring their animals to your office for a wide variety of reasons.
 While you might think ultrasound equipment is essential, it can be used for many purposes.
 Much like humans, ultrasound technology can be used to detect if an animal is pregnant.
 However, this type of equipment can also be used for other medical purposes including detecting the presence of both liver and kidney disease in animals.

 To summarize, there are several essential veterinary laboratory supplies every office should own.
 That being said, it’s important that you work with a reliable veterinary laboratory supplies company.
 This helps to ensure that your veterinary office has the right tools to provide adequate care to all types of small animals.